algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 If you haven't used Git before, we recommend [this Git tutorial series](https://try.github.io/) by GitHub.

-**Web IDE Support** At this time we don't support editing source code in our Web IDE for BitBucket Server-hosted algorithms.
+**Web IDE Support:** At this time we don't support editing source code in our Web IDE for BitBucket Server-hosted algorithms.
 {: .notice-info}

-**No Oauth Support** Bitbucket Server does not support OAuth, so a token-based flow is implemented to connect Bitbucket Server-hosted algorithms.
+**No Oauth Support:** Bitbucket Server does not support OAuth, so a token-based flow is implemented to connect Bitbucket Server-hosted algorithms.
 {: .notice-info}

 **Enterprise Users:** By default, on new Algorithmia clusters algorithm source code can only be hosted internally within the Algorithmia platform.
-As such, you won't see Bitbucket Server listed as a repository host for new algorithms until your administrator [configures a Bitbucket Server connection](https://training.algorithmia.com/managing-advanced-workflows/805805).
+As such, you won't see Bitbucket Server listed as a repository host for new algorithms until your administrator [creates a Bitbucket Server configuration](https://training.algorithmia.com/managing-advanced-workflows/805805).
 {: .notice-info}

 #### Creating Bitbucket Server-hosted algorithms

-To create an algorithm with its source code hosted on Bitbucket Server, simply select a Bitbucket Server SCM connection for "repository host" in the modal.
+To create an algorithm with its source code hosted on Bitbucket Server, simply select any available Bitbucket Server SCM configuration for "repository host" in the modal.

 You can customize two aspects of any Bitbucket Server repository that's created for an algorithm: the repository's owner, and its name.